Aafia1223/Q-AChatbotforKSU/README.md

 2- Download menu_hierarchy.json and put them anywhere in any folder or even in the same directory as the Python files.

-3- Import necessary libraries from Requirements.txt.
+3- Import necessary libraries from requirements.txt.

 4- In main.py, in the Config section, put the path of the menu_hierarchy.json to JSON_FILE_PATH.